oncoscape/chinook/README.md

-Chinook is a  protocol for exchanging simple 4-field JSON messages over websockets, between Javascript in the browser, and computational servers (in R and Python), to build loosely-coupled, highly interactive webapps.
+Chinook is a  protocol for exchanging simple 4-field JSON messages over websockets, between Javascript in the browser, and computational servers (in R and Python), to facilitate the construction of loosely-coupled, highly interactive webapps.

 Our protocol gets its name from the [Chinook Jargon](http://en.wikipedia.org/wiki/Chinook_Jargon), a very simple